Qatar condemns what its Foreign Ministry describes as "the brutal attacks by the occupying power Israel in the Gaza Strip."

-According to Nasser Hospital in Khan Yunis, three of the four dead were from the same family.
+According to Nasser Hospital in Khan Yunis, three of at least four people confirmed dead on Thursday were from the same family.
 Among them was a one-year-old girl.
 Another person was killed in an airstrike on the town of Abasan al-Kabira, east of Khan Yunis.

 On Wednesday, 13 people were killed in the Khan Yunis area and 14 in Gaza City in the northern part of the Strip, according to the Civil Defense.
 The data was confirmed by local hospitals.